dklieb/share/IPs_and_subnets.md

 | Integer version | 255      | 255      | 255      | 0        |
 | Binary version  | 11111111 | 11111111 | 11111111 | 00000000 |

 There are three main subnet class types.
 These classes allow a network administrator to define the size of a network segment by configuring a subnet mask and prefix.
-A prefix is s short form representation of the subnet mask.
+A subnet prefix is a short form representation of the subnet mask.

 | Class | First octet range | Subnet Mask   | Subnet prefix | Number of hosts |
 | ----- | ----------------- | ------------- | ------------- | --------------- |